Communication

 2. Hold eye contact without staring

 Comfortable eye contact tells the speaker you are present.
+Make eye contact early in the conversation, then let it come and go naturally.
 The goal is steady and warm, not an interrogation.
-Glance away naturally, then return.

 3. Read the nonverbal cues